SaifSabban/MiniTV/README.md

 3. Select you SD Card From "Storage" button
 4. From "Operating System" button navigate through "Raspberry Pi OS (Other)" and select "Raspberry Pi OS Lite (Legacy)"
 5. A cog wheel now apears in the bottom right click on it and set the hostname to "raspberrypi", enable ssh and set the username as "pi" & the password as "raspberry"<br/><p align="center"><img src="/Extra/AdvancedOptions.png" alt="drawing" width="250"/><p>
-6. If you're using a pi Zero then enale "Configure Wireless LAN" and add your wifi's ssid and password.
+6. If you're using a Pi Zero W then enable "Configure Wireless LAN" and add your Wifi's ssid and password.
-7.
+7. IMPORTANT: Double Check To Make sure you select the SD card.
+If you accidentally select, an external hard drive that is plugged into your computer, the next step will erase that hard drive.
+Once checked click on ‘Write’.
+8. After the image is written to the SD card remount (Eject and re-insert) it to your computer.
+9. Open the mounded device named "boot"
+10. Check if there is a file called "wpa_supplicant.conf" if not then make a file with that name and insert the following code (Replacing ssid and password with your wifi SSID and password):
+'country=US''
+'ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev'
+'update_config=1'
+''
+'network={'
+'    ssid="NETWORK NAME"'
+'    psk="NETWORK PASSWORD"'
+'}'